Gooxey/goolog/README.md

 This library provides a function for initiating a fern [Logger](https://docs.rs/fern/0.6.2/fern/struct.Dispatch.html) with some custom formatting and [macros](./src/macros.rs) to simplify printing logs.

+## Features

+- `timestamp` -> This feature is activated by default.
+Deactivating this feature will cause the logger to skip printing timestamps, which can be useful when programming for an embedded system that does not support timestamps.

 ## Example

 To print log messages to the console and, if specified, to a file, this library internally uses the [log](https://crates.io/crates/log) and [fern](https://crates.io/crates/fern) crates.
 But to simplify printing a custom